 Don’t get discouraged if you discover that you have no room in your budget to apply towards debt.
 Get creative!
 Seriously, there are a dozen things that you can do to earn additional money.
 I walked dogs for two years for additional income to throw at debt and even sold off many of our belongings on Craigslist, eBay, and Facebook yard sale groups.

 Well, the word “tithe” in Hebrew means 10% which means that we’re supposed to give back to God the first 10% of our money (Proverbs 3:9-10).
-Which means that if you take home $2,000 a month, you’re supposed to give $200 a month in tithe to the Church.
+This means that if you take home $2,000 a month, you’re supposed to give $200 a month in tithe to the Church.
 And guess what?
 If you don’t have a budget then you likely have no idea if you’re even tithing enough or if you can even afford to tithe the full 10%.

-Now, before we get too far into this, please know that I’m not judging you if you aren’t tithing because I know that we’ve struggled trying to make the full 10% happen in our household.
+Now, before we get too far into this, please know that I’m not judging you if you aren’t tithing because I know that we’ve struggled to try to make the full 10% happen in our household.
 What I’m simply telling you is that by living life by a budget, you’ll be able to actually tithe without worry over whether you can or cannot afford it.

 So after you’ve determined how much you can save or apply towards paying off debt, you’re probably wondering where the heck you’re supposed to put tithing into your budget.